 What if I want to change my tutor?

-You can change your Tutor easily, without being asked the reason for your decision.
+You can change your Tutor once in your 4 years at College.
 Identify a new Tutor and ask them if they would agree to take you on as one of their tutees.
 Ask fellow students for advice.

 Email the Senior Tutor's Office firstname.lastname@example.org,with your name and student number and names of your previous and new Tutor.